(A) Purpose

 (e) Probationary period

-(i) Typically, the probationary period begins at the time
+(i) Typically, the probationary period begins at the time an

-board of trustees.
+of trustees.
 In determining eligibility for tenure and promotion, initial

 appointments commencing on or before October first will be counted as a full